• 11+ English & Maths (ISEB, public school entrance exams including pre-tests)

 • A-Level French (AQA, CIE, Edexcel, OCR, WJEC)

 • A-Level Spanish (AQA, CIE, Edexcel, OCR, WJEC)

 I grew up in Essex and completed my secondary education at St John Payne school.
-Here I completed A-Levels in English Literature, Maths, French, Spanish, Critical Thinking and General Studies, as well as an EPQ on historical linguistics.
+Here I achieved A* grades at A-Level in English Literature, Maths, French, Spanish, and Critical Thinking as well as an A* for my EPQ on Historical Linguistics.
 I then pursued my passion for languages as a student of French & Spanish at Hertford College, Oxford, where I took a particular interest in the study of modern French and Spanish-language Latin American literature.